iambatmanscape/learners-project/README.md

 Steps to use the project:
 ## To load the project
 1.After taking pull or downloading the file, open cmd in that path.<br>
+2.In cmd, type npm install to install dependencies.<br>
-2.In cmd, type npm run dev to start the project.<br>
+2.Then type npm run dev to start the project.<br>
 3.Copy the url shown and paste it on the browser.

 ## Home